-Special immigration regulations apply to the travel of Australian/Romanian dual national children under the age of 18.
-Regulations stipulate that all children travelling must be accompanied by an adult and carry a valid travel document (passport).
-Children travelling with only one parent or guardian will also be required to produce a legal document signed by any non-travelling parents, giving approval for the child's travel.
-Otherwise, where applicable, a death certificate of a parent registered on the birth certificate of the child, or a court order granting sole custody will have to be produced.
-The documents need to be translated into Romanian.
-Contact the nearest
+Children travelling with only one parent or guardian must produce a legal document signed by any non-travelling parents, giving approval for the child's travel.
+Alternatively, where applicable, a death certificate of a parent registered on the birth certificate of the child, or a court order granting sole custody to the travelling (or authorising) parent must be produced.
+The documents must be translated into Romanian.

 Safety and security